-Guests enjoy all of the zoo’s exhibits, live music and discounted tickets to the IMAX Theater.
+Guests enjoy all of the zoo’s exhibits, live music and family fun.
 We ask attendees to consider donating to the local food shelves by bringing a non-perishable food item or cash donation.
-Since 1999, members have donated more than 15 tons of food and more than $10,000 to local food shelves.
+Since 1998, members have donated more than 18 tons of food and more than $13,000 to local food shelves.
 Thank you for your generosity!

 The event is held on the last Thursday in July, and tickets to the event are included with your bill sent in June/July.
 Watch for more information in the June and July issues of Circuits.